Saturday, July 19, 2025

 I left the BMW shop before 10 and crossed the Bay Bridge, which at that time of morning on a Saturday didn’t have much traffic, and neither did I-80 through Berkeley and Fairfield.
 The day was foggy and cool, typical Bay Area summer weather, but began to warm up once past Vallejo.
 I stopped at the Starbuck’s in Dixon for coffee and a sandwich wrap - an early lunch - and fuel for the bike, and I also opened my jacket and pants vents and switched to light gloves.
 The day had warmed considerably, but traffic wasn’t bad - there was a slowdown near Sacramento when I-80 lost a lane due to construction, but it wasn’t slow enough that I split lanes.
 The temperature was 95 in Auburn, but once in the mountains it cooled a bit.
 I noticed that the Gold Run and Donner Summit rest areas are both closed, which means that eastbound there are zero open rest areas in all of I-80 in California.
 Another California failure, since Interstate rest area maintenance is primarily the responsibility of the state Department of Transportation.

 After a stop for fuel in Boomtown west of Reno I continued through Reno to Sparks where I checked in at the BMW shop at about 2 PM - I had made good time.
-The one tech on duty was finishing up another bike, so I waited around in the lounge area, read a BMW club magazine, and chatted with another customer - an old guy like me, as are most motorcycle riders these days, especially BMW riders.
+The one tech on duty was finishing up another bike, so I waited around in the lounge area, read a BMW club magazine, and chatted with another customer - an old guy like me, as are most motorcycle riders these days, especially BMW and Harley riders.
 I even walked outside for a few minutes, but since it was 95 degrees I soon went back in the shop.
 After an hour and a half my bike was ready and I got back on I-80, exiting after 30 miles in Fernley, where I picked up US 50 east towards Fallon.
 I saw a high temperature of 105 around Fallon.
-The 110 miles from Fallon to Fernley went by quickly, US 50 slowly gaining elevation and becoming interesting (hills and curves) for the last 50 miles before Austin.
+The 110 miles from Fallon to Austin went by quickly, US 50 slowly gaining elevation and becoming interesting (hills and curves) for the last 50 miles before Austin.
 I filled up the bike at Champ’s and arrived next door at the Cozy Mountain Motel at 6:30, got my key for room 5 (where I’ve stayed before - a bit small) and immediately took a shower and changed into shorts and a T-shirt.
 Austin is at about 6500 feet so it was cooler than Fallon, but still hot at 95.
 I ate too much at Grandma’s, and asked Brandon, the waiter and co-owner along with his wife, Sarah, of the Cozy Mountain Motel as well as Grandma’s, if the Toiyabe Cafe was open for breakfast.
 Brandon went onto a bit of a rant about the owner of Champ’s gas station and food store, who had been promising to open the Toiyabe Cafe for 5 years but had made no progress.
 He went on to say that the owner of Champ’s (Champ?) also purchased the long closed Lincoln Motel (where I stayed many years ago) as well as a couple of other properties in town.
 This being Saturday night the bar across the street had a few Harley’s parked outside and people standing around drinking beer.
 The biker couple at the table next to me at Grandma’s were speaking German, and the Harley Road Glide CVO parked next to my bike at the Cozy Mountain had Quebec tags, so there was an international group of motorcyclists in Austin that evening. (about 400 miles)

 Office at the Cozy Mountain Motel